Vauxhall 30-98: Origin

+Although the 30-98 was designed as a fast touring car for long journeys, in racing trim the manufacturer guaranteed its ability to lap the Brooklands circuit at 100 mph.
+Some owners even insisted on watching their cars doing so before taking delivery.

 The 30-98s used the Prince Henry chassis, they were distinguished by having more-or-less flat rather than V-shaped radiators.
 Laurence Pomeroy took the Prince Henry L-head side-valve engine, bored it out 3 mm, then cold-stretched the crankshaft throws 5 mm using a steam power hammer to lengthen the stroke.
 The camshaft was given a new chain drive at the front of the engine, high lift cams and new tappet clearances.
 The Prince Henry chassis was slightly modified and the whole given a narrow alloy four-seater body, a pair of alloy wings (front mudguards) and no doors.

 Before war intervened only 13 30-98s were made and they were for selected drivers, the last in 1915 for Percy Kidner a joint managing director (CEO) of Vauxhall.
 Actual production began in 1919.

 The 30–98 name is believed to have been coined because the car had an output of 30 bhp at 1,000 rpm and 98 bhp at 3,000 rpm but another explanation is that it had an RAC horsepower rating of 30 and a cylinder bore of 98 mm though perhaps the most likely of all is that there was then a popular but heavier slower Mercedes 38/90.
 However it was found, the name 30–98 looked and sounded so well.